Jhantipahari: Economy

 This village has very large contribution as Rice mill, Mustard Oil mill, Fish & various vegetables cultivation, Poltry firm factory inside the district.
 Once there were ongoing approx 21 Mills at a high level of production that is being supplied across bankura and some neighbour districts during 1990 - 2008.
-One of the popular mill is Kamal rice mill and popular item that the village produced here is Hiramoti oil.
+One of the popular mill is Kamala rice mill and popular item that the village produced here is Hiramoti oil.
 Currently this village has well developed in some essential aspects like Education, Banking and finance, Cultivation, Transport.

 Transport

 Jhantipahari railway station is on the Kharagpur-Bankura-Adra line of South Eastern Railway.

 Jhantipahari Bus stand that connects Bankura-Raniganj-Saotaldihi, Bankura-Kashipur, Bankura-Kampalpur-Purulia regions.

 A huge commercial commuters used for an Iron Factory situated nearby in Jorhira for transporting Iron Raw materials via rail station to factory warehouse.
 Private taxies, auto rickshaws, hand rickshaws are available to make public transport more suitable across the village.